jibolash/world-cup-history/readme.md

 	numberOfMatches: 17
 }
 ```
-The following keys gives us data for each tournament year
+The keys listed below give us data for each tournament year
 - `hostCountry`
 - `winner`
 - `runnerUp`